 We believe that together we can change the world, starting with our own community.

-Recognizing the value of empathy and service to others, the Volunteer Center has been "at the heart of helping" for more than 50 years, referring thousands of volunteers to both traditional and court-referred service opportunities.
+Recognizing the value of empathy and service to others, the Volunteer Center has been "at the heart of helping" for more than 50 years.

 We love that moment when community members join together and give their precious time to a worthy cause, and our partnerships within the community allow us to have an even further reach.
 Whether it's families, teens, seniors, professionals or court-referred volunteers, we serve EVERY member of our community.
 That is what has kept us "at the heart of helping" for more than 50 years!

 For 29 years, former President/CEO De De Hicks served at the heart of this community, with her finger on the pulse of what donors and families needed most.
 Upon her retirement in 2015, the Board of Directors hired Sara Myers as the new President/CEO and together, she and the board embarked on a multi-year strategic planning process to determine how the Volunteer Center could best serve the community now and in the future.
 The plan included an evaluation of our current programs created to keep the organization at the heart of responding to the community's needs, including Operation Teddy Bear (addressing educational inequity) and Food For Kids (addressing food insecurity).